izzybaer/alaska-airlines-backend/README.md

 ## tech / frameworks

-### frontend:
+## backend:
   - node.js
+    - babel-cli
     - babel-core
     - babel-jest
+    - babel-eslint
     - babel-loader
     - babel-preset-env
-    - babel-preset-react
-    - clean-webpack-plugin
-    - css-loader
+    - babel-plugin-transform-object-rest-spread
     - dotenv
     - express
-    - extract-text-webpack-plugin
-    - html-webpack-plugin
-    - material-ui
-    - node-sass
-    - react
-    - react-dom
-    - react-redux
-    - react-router-dom
-    - resolve-url-loader
-    - sass-loader
     - superagent
-    - uglifyjs-webpack-plugin
-    - url-loader
-    - webpack
-    - webpack-cli
-    - webpack-dev-server
     - eslint
-    - eslint-plugin-react
     - jest
+    - morgan
+    - winston
+    - faker
+    - cors
+    - body-parser
+    - fs-extra
+    - get-csv
+    - http-errors
+    - mongoose
+    - jest-cli
+    - bluebird
-    - bootstrap
+    - bcrypt
-    - react-bootstrap
+    - expect

-### app features
+## app features

 - user is able to search for flights between two locations (airport codes)
 - user is able to see a list of flights matching the search params
 - user is able to sort flights by departure or price(first class and main cabin)

-### models
+## models

 - flightSchema
     - To